Pierre Contant d'Ivry

 Pierre Contant d'Ivry (11 May 1698 in Ivry-sur-Seine – 1 October 1777 in Paris), was a French architect and designer working in a chaste and sober Rococo style and in the goût grec phase of early Neoclassicism.

 Early career

 An Architecte du Roi from 1728, he spent his career working for the French Crown and for an aristocratic private clientele: the contrôleur-général des finances Machault d'Arnouville, the princes de Soubise and de Croÿ, and baron Bernstorff, the Danish ambassador.
-Though he was not formally received into the Académie royale d'architecture until 1751, he was the architect attached to Louis François I de Bourbon, prince de Conti, between 1737 and 1749.
+Though he was not formally received into the Académie royale d'architecture until 1751, he was the architect attached to Louis François, Prince of Conti, between 1737 and 1749.
 He was replaced in this position by Jean-Baptiste Courtonne.